torinnguyen/PepperUI/README.txt

   This is the full source code & graphics of the library, you only need to copy this to your own projects.
   You are free to modify any part of the source code to suit your needs.

+* PepperSimple folder
+* PepperSimple.xcodeproject
+  Get started with this project.
+  This is a very basic demo project, containing only a few lines of codes to setup PepperUI library.
+  This demo project directly reference the source code in Pepper folder above.

 * PepperDemo folder
 * PepperDemo.xcodeproject
   This is the demo project as seen in the screenshots & promotion video.